jessicarush/javascript-notes/events.md

   }
 }
 ```
+`event.currentTarget` -  Refers to the element to which the event handler has been attached, as opposed to `event.target`, which identifies the element on which the event occurred.

-`type` - The name of the event that was fired.
+`event.type` - The name of the event that was fired.

-`timeStamp` - the time (in milliseconds since epoch) that the event was created.
+`event.timeStamp` - the time (in milliseconds since epoch) that the event was created.

-`preventDefault()` - Cancels the default behaviour (if cancelable)... more to come.
+`event.preventDefault()` - Cancels the default behaviour (if cancelable)... more to come.

-`stopPropagation()` - Stops the event from *bubbling* or *capturing* any further along the DOM.
+`event.stopPropagation()` - Stops the event from *bubbling* or *capturing* any further along the DOM.

+Note that some event properties & methods are special to certain types of events, for example, the following properties are available to MouseEvents but not KeyboardEvents:

-`screenX`, `screenY` - The screenX and screenY properties indicate the position of the cursor within the entire screen on your monitor (measuring from the top left corner).
+`event.screenX`, `event.screenY` - The screenX and screenY properties indicate the position of the cursor within the entire screen on your monitor (measuring from the top left corner).

-`pageX`, `pageY` - The pageX and pageY properties indicate the position of the cursor within the entire page.
+`event.pageX`, `event.pageY` - The pageX and pageY properties indicate the position of the cursor within the entire page.
 The top of the page may outside the viewport, so even if the cursor is in the same position, client and page coordinates can be different.

-`clientX`, `clientY` - The clientX and clientY properties indicate the position within the browsers viewport.
+`event.clientX`, `event.clientY` - The clientX and clientY properties indicate the position within the browsers viewport.
 If the user has scrolled down, and the top of the page is no longer visible, this will have no affect on the coordinates.

 [See MDN for full list of event objects, properties & methods.](https://developer.mozilla.org/en-US/docs/Web/API/Event)

 ### Using the event object with other parameters

 As we saw above, if you want to pass parameters to an event listener function, you wrap that function in an anonymous function.
 The event object in this case is automatically passed to the anonymous function.
-If you want to use it's properties and methods in the inner named function, then you will have to label the parameter and pass it in.
+If you want to use its properties and methods in the inner named function, then you will have to label the parameter and pass it in.
 For example:

 ```javascript
 function logEventInfo(e, p1, p2) {